 As for the rest of us, maybe it’s time we look to the studies and make informed decisions for ourselves.
 Not many doctors know about this kind of research.
 And if anything, doctors have a misinformed fear about ketosis because of confusion with diabetic ketoacidosis.
 Doctors aren’t exactly the most knowledgeable group when it comes to nutrition, as many have noted.
 And the government is too tied up with agricultural and food corporations.
 Any positive changes will have to come from the bottom up.
 These changes are already happening in a growing movement in support of alternative diets such as ketogenic low-carb, which is maybe what brought it to the attention of some military officials.

 Government will eventually come around out of necessity.
-A global superpower can’t maintain itself in the long run with a malnourished and obese population.
+A global superpower can’t maintain itself in the long run with a malnourished, obese, and sickly population.
 The healthcare costs and lost sick days alone could cripple society — even now most of the healthcare costs go to a few preventable diseases like diabetes.
 I’m willing to bet that when the next world war is fought the soldiers will be eating low-carb, high-fat rations made with nutrient-dense ingredients.
 Not doing so would risk having an inferior military.
 For-profit ideology only goes so far when the stakes are high.

 * * *